 Lets look closely at ROAS to figure out what you should pay for Internet Marketing services.

 Whether you are a new or established business, here is what you need to know.
 In your Google Ads (adwords) you find these numbers in your campaign reporting.
-Conversion Value per Cost is what you want.
+Conversion Value per Cost is what you want to look for.
+Its not a default column so you have to customize your columns.

 Conversion Value per Cost is your Return On Ad Spend (ROAS).
 If you spend $1 on ads, what are you making in return?
 Obviously all businesses are different, but to be profitable, this number should be higher than 1.00 to clear overhead costs and still be profitable.
 (1:1 would be “going out of business” True?).

-What is normal for your business segment is something only you (and your consultant) can calculate, but roughly, in general, a ROAS of 3.00 is good and anything over a ROAS of 7.00 is very good.
-The other numbers will be unique to your business too, but a Conversion Rate over 3% is considered good.
-These will probably be good generic benchmarks for digital marketing compensation purposes.
+What is normal for your business segment is something only you (and your consultant) can calculate, but roughly, a ROAS of 3.00 is good and anything over a ROAS of 7.00 is very good.
+You can use these as good generic benchmarks for digital marketing compensation purposes.

 So if you hire a digital marketing firm, and they improve your Conversion Value per Cost two-fold, that means you can spend half as much as you were spending while making the same sales.
 As a digital marketing professional, the last thing I want to do is decrease my monthly receivables by half.
 Where is the incentive to do good (hard) work if I’m compensated on your decreasing monthly ad spend?